tyagidivyanshu3090/NoteBook/JavaScript/Udemy_Note/4. Browser Manipulation/Readme.md

 ## textContent() vs innerHTML()

-### Note: DRY PRINCIPLE

-- `Script2.js` is the original code with all cases
-- `Script1.js` is refactored code => adhering to DRY principle [ Condense code ]
-  - We can also do the refactoring of code using the`function`: Hence we have created a displayMessage function which

 # 📚 classList Property

 - The classList property is used in JavaScript to add, remove, or toggle CSS classes on an HTML element.